Perturbed-History Exploration in Stochastic Linear Bandits: PERTURBED-HISTORY EXPLORATION

-where the first inequality is trivial.
-In other words, for any potentially harmful underestimate $\varepsilon$ of the expected reward of arm $i$, $\linphe$ overestimates the expected reward with at least as high a probability as the probability of that underestimation.
+where the first inequality holds trivially.
+That is, for any potentially harmful deviation $\varepsilon > 0$ in the estimated reward of arm $i$, $x_i\T \tilde{\theta}_t$ overestimates the perturbed mean reward with a higher probability than the probability of that deviation.
 This \emph{optimism} induces exploration and is the key feature of $\linphe$.

-The idea of offsetting a fixed history of rewards by i.i.d.\ pseudo-rewards is general and applies beyond the particular algebraic form in this section, the linear model.
-In \cref{sec:algorithm logphe}, we apply it to a logistic reward model; and in \cref{sec:logistic bandit experiments}, we evaluate it.
+The idea of offsetting a fixed history of rewards by i.i.d.\ pseudo-rewards is very general and applies beyond the linear model in this section.
+In \cref{sec:algorithm logphe}, we apply it to a logistic model.
+In \cref{sec:experiments}, we evaluate our linear and logistic algorithms empirically.